Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 Well, I take that back.

-There were riots in Ferguson, there were riots in Baltimore, and this is the kind of thing those people did.
+And this is the kind of thing those people did.

 They were conveying anger at the overall culture of America still not moving fast enough.

-Well, when Obama left office, the group stayed, they just gave it a new name, organizing for action instead of organizing for America.
+They just gave it a new name, organizing for action instead of organizing for America.

-And within under that umbrella, there's a new group called Indivisible.
+And within, under that umbrella, there's a new group called Indivisible.

-Indivisible, and we've mentioned this on a couple occasions, is directly linked to a group consisting of Obama and George Soros.
+Indivisible, and we've mentioned this a couple occasions, is directly linked to a group consisting of Obama and George Soros.

-Uh But that's the kind of thing that Obama's group is doing now.
+But that's the kind of thing that Obama's group is doing now.

 The one thing I was wrong about when it came to Obama, I thought he'd be on TV.

-I thought as and he still might be.
+I thought as, and he still might be.

-I mean, if if the action on, say, repealing Obamacare, at some point there's going to be some action on that.
+I mean, if the action on, say, repealing Obamacare, at some point there's going to be some action on that.

-I don't know when sooner than later, we hope.
+I don't know when, sooner than later, we hope.

-Right now it's just talk, and there's plenty of Democrat opposition, and the media is carrying a lot of water in opposing Trump.
+Right now, it's just talk, and there's plenty of Democrat opposition, and the media is carrying a lot of water in opposing Trump.

-But if it gets close, and if it actually is repealed, then I wouldn't rule out seeing Obama on TV, trying to save it.
+But if it gets close, and if it actually is repealed, then I wouldn't rule out seeing Obama on TV trying to save it.

 By the way, folks, have you noticed something, if I may interrupt myself here, but never fear I never lose my place.